On the Equivalence Principle and Electrodynamics of Moving Bodies: Consistency check

 where we used $a\cdot u=1$.
 Now, we observe that

 hence, returning to the $A_{\mu}$ variables, we finally obtain

-The above calculation clarifies at the same time the following problem.
-We used the equivalence principle to argue that the Lorentz force should be derivable from the geodesic equation.
-However the inverse assertion should also be true i.e. it should be possible to use the Lorentz force equations and some relation involving $g_{\mu\nu}$ and $A_{\mu}$ so that the resulting equation looks like the geodesic one.
-Clearly, such relation should be as in (\ref{metric}).
-Then we can use the above calculation in reversed order to arrive at geodesic equation.
-(The only caveat in this argument is related to the question if every metric can be represented as in (\ref{metric}).
-Globally, this assertion is not true however locally - which is enough here - it is fairly justified since locally one can make even stronger choice by introducing the Fermi normal co-ordinates.
+The above calculation simultaneously clarifies the following problem: We used the equivalence principle to argue that the Lorentz force should be derivable from the geodesic equation.
+However the inverse assertion should also be true, i.e. it should be possible to use the Lorentz force equations and some relation involving $g_{\mu\nu}$ and $A_{\mu}$ so that the resulting equation looks like the geodesic one.
+Clearly, such a relation should be as in (\ref{metric}).
+Then we can use the above calculation in reverse to arrive at the geodesic equation.
+(The only caveat in this argument is related to the question of whether every metric can be represented as in (\ref{metric}).
+Globally, this assertion is not true; however, locally - which is enough here - it is fairly justified since locally one can make an even stronger choice by introducing the Fermi normal co-ordinates.
 Note however that we need to maintain $k \notin [-1,0]$.)